Run-J/DataStructure/README.md

-I'm a student, there are some of my little experiments about DataStructure.
+There are some of experiments about DataStructure.
-I'll be using mostly C to write small experiments.
+It'll be using mostly C to write small experiments.